 Children’s House Teacher

-I was first exposed to the Montessori Method at the age of two in the Children’s House program as a former student at Minnesota Renaissance School.
-Inspired by my parents, who were the founders and owners of MRS, I quickly realized I wanted to work with children as an adult.
-I began first as a classroom aide and then assistant where I got plenty experience working with children.
-In 2016 I acquired my Associates Accreditation in Early Childhood Development and was hired as the lead teacher for the toddler program shortly after.
-I love my job, my students, and how much fulfillment I get from teaching.
-The best part of my work is teaching children to love learning!
+I was first exposed to the Montessori Method at the age of two as I am a former student of Minnesota Renaissance School.
+Inspired by my parents, the founders and owners of MRS, I quickly realized I wanted to work with children as an adult.
+I started my career here as a teacher’s assistant in both the toddler room and Children’s House.
+I received my Child Development Associates Accreditation for Infants and Toddlers in 2016 and was the lead toddler teacher for two years after.
+In 2018, I received my Montessori teaching diploma and have been a Children’s House teacher ever since.
+This calendar year will mark my 5th year teaching at MRA.
+I love my job, my students, and the fulfillment teaching children brings.

 What I love about Montessori is how natural it is as a form of learning and education.
 In this day and age, I think that “knowledge” is forced upon people in an ineffective manner, and as a result, so many children are never given opportunities to be successful as a student.
 Montessori eliminates this problem because of the natural way that the classroom, environment, and curriculum are administered to the child.
 It is a form of education that is all about the student.
 It allows them to learn at their own pace, in their own way, in an environment that is non-constricting and very stimulating.
 It gives your child the tools to learn how to think, and ultimately, to be successful moving into adulthood.

 When I am not at school teaching, I enjoy being at home with my children and family.
+I have two sons who attend MRA, one in the Toddler program and one in Children’s House.
 We enjoy playing games, going on adventures, cooking, and making wonderful memories together.
 I have an interest in science, nutrition, and family dynamic, I spend a lot of time researching these topics.
 Some hobbies include reading, cooking, singing and exercising.